How can myCourses become a tool that empowers students during their academic career?

 Intuitive Access to Course Content and Deadlines

-The focus was to make it easier for students to track their upcoming assignments and deadlines, while ensuring they are rewarded for their hard work and progress.
-Other than reorganising content on the homepage, I introduced a dedicated task list and re-imagined the assignment submission system.
+Making it easier for students to track their upcoming assignments and deadlines, while ensuring they are rewarded for their hard work and progress.
+The redesign introduces a dedicated task list and re-imagined the assignment submission system.

 A dedicated task list at the top of the homepage helps students keep track of upcoming assignments and course updates, increasing their productivity and organization.
 Students can upload assignments directly from the task list for efficient submissions.
 They can also check off completed tasks, add custom tasks or reorder existing tasks based on priority.

-Dropbox is the assignment submission system on myCourses.
 Smart dropbox creates a dropbox for each assignment the faculty uploads, eliminating the need for faculty to input the same information twice - once for the assignment and then for the connected dropbox.
 This removes the issue of missed or incorrectly named dropboxes.
-Students can easily find these assignments/dropboxes on the 'All Dropboxes' page.
+Students can find these assignments/dropboxes on the 'All Dropboxes' page.

 The Dropbox Submission Modal is accessible through the task list, homepage and course page.
 It enables easy access to assignment-specific dropboxes.
 Students can see assignment details and past submissions, drag and drop files or upload through their google drive or myCourses locker.
 What if they don't have a file?
 They can submit text or a link as well.